Coober Pedy: Opals

-By 1999, there were more than 250,000 mine shaft entrances in the area and a law discouraged large-scale mining by allowing each prospector a 165 sqft claim.
+By 1999, there were more than 250,000 mine shaft entrances in the area.
+Fossicking and mining laws discouraged large-scale mining by allowing each prospector a 165 sqft claim.
+These laws were also enacted in response to the hazards of walking around the town, with many mine shafts unmarked, abandoned, or merely dangerous to navigate.
 Coober Pedy supplies most of the world's gem-quality opal; it has over 70 opal fields.
+An opalized fossil skeleton of an Umoonasaurus, nicknamed "Eric", was discovered in the Zorba Extension Opal Field near to Coober Pedy.
+The fossil is now in the Westpac Long Gallery of the Australian Museum.